Publications and Works in Progress

 (July 2018).

 - “Distributed Agency in the Novel.”
-Forthcoming in the New Literary History, Fall 2022.

-- “The Emergence of American
+- “The Emergence of American Formalism.”

-Modern Philology 117, no. 2 (November 2019): 257–283.
+Modern Philology 117.2 (November 2019): 257–283.

-- “Toward a Computational Archaeology of Fictional
+- “Toward a Computational Archaeology of Fictional Space.”

-Space.”
-New Literary History
+New Literary History 49.1 (2018): 119–147.

-- “Laminate Text: The Strata of Digital
+- “Laminate Text: The Strata of Digital Inscription.”

-Inscription.”
 Amodern (December, 2017).

 - “Unintelligent Design.”

-Boundary 2 44, no. 2 (May, 2017): 145–56.
+Boundary 2 44.2 (May, 2017): 145–156.

-- “Book Piracy as Peer
+- “Book Piracy as Peer Preservation,”

-primary author with Maxwell Foxman Computational Culture 4 (2014).
+primary author with Maxwell Foxman, Computational Culture 4 (2014).

-- “Sustainable Authorship in Plain
+- “Sustainable Authorship in Plain Text.”

 The Programming Historian (2014).
 Primary author with Grant Wythoff.
-Translated into Spanish
+Translated into Spanish as

 by Víctor Gayol (revisado por Antonio Rojas Castro y Maria José Afanador-Llach).

-- “Stalin’s
+- “Stalin’s PowerPoint.”

 Modernism/modernity 21.1 (2014): 253–267.